Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

-# AI Scripting and Mapping
+# AI Scripting And Mapping

 This page describes all AI scripting and mapping related additions and changes introduced by Phobos.

-## Bugfixes and miscellanous
+## Bugfixes And Miscellanous

 - Script action `Move to cell` now obeys YR cell calculation now.
 Using `1000 * Y + X` as its cell value. (was `128 * Y + X` as it's a RA1 leftover)
 - The game now can reads waypoints ranges in [0, 2147483647]. (was [0,701])